JasonDeacutis/JasonDeacutis.github.io/pages/Reverse-Engineering.md

 ***Disclaimer:** All reverse engineering I conduct is purely for educational purposes.
 I do not claim to be responsible for any of the original work.*

 {% capture c %}{% include image.html src="/content/Reverse Engineer/ArmA/utes.jpg" href="/content/Reverse Engineer/ArmA/utes_4k.jpg" inline=1 style="width:100%; aspect-ratio: 16/9;" %}{% endcapture %}
-{% capture f %}Work in progress port of ArmA 2's <a href="https://armedassault.fandom.com/wiki/Utes">Utes</a> map into Blender, by reverse engineering & extracting from the gamefiles (Enlarge for 4k).{% endcapture %}
+{% capture f %}Work in progress port of ArmA 2's <a href="https://armedassault.fandom.com/wiki/Utes">Utes</a> map into Blender, by reverse engineering & extracting from the game files (Enlarge for 4k).{% endcapture %}
 {% include figure.html content=c footer=f %}

 <center style="margin: 1em 0 1em 0">